 - Someone at home waves hello

 - You'll get a notification on your phone’s lock screen like a normal push notification.
-Open it and you'll have the option to dismiss it if all's well, sound the 100db siren, or dial 911 with the tap of a button.
+Open it and you'll have the option to dismiss it if all's well or dial 911 with the tap of a button.
+You can also return to the Home tab to sound the 100db siren.

 What happens if I miss an alert or ping?